KarenSpinner/agents-of-chaos/README.md

 ## Set up

 You will need API keys from Anthropic and SerpAPI.
-These should be stored in your .emv file. *Never put API keys directly in your code!*
+These should be stored in a .env file. *Never put API keys directly in your code!*

+Your .env file should look like this:
+ANTHROPIC_API_KEY=YOUR KEY HERE
+SERP_API_KEY=YOUR KEY HERE

 You will need to install Python and these libraries: anthropic, python-dotenv, requests, and serpapi